|Category A (Double)||Category B (Double)

-Please Note: 2014 pricing is based on estimates.
-Should prices increase more than 5%, guest may cancel without penalty.
+Please note: 2014 pricing based on estimates.
+Should prices increase more than 5%, guests may cancel without penalty.

-For a look at still more of Patagonia’s many wild regions, you’ll want to consider our four-day Chilean Fjords expedition cruise exploring Cape Horn and Chile’s fjords aboard the superb expedition ship Stella Australis (2013) or Via Australis (2014).
-Both ships are equipped with go-anywhere Zodiac landing craft and there is a highly knowledgeable expedition staff aboard.
+For a look at still more of Patagonia’s many wild regions, you’ll want to consider our four-day Chilean Fjords expedition cruise exploring Cape Horn and Chile’s fjords aboard the superb expedition ship Via Australis.
+The Via Australis is equipped with go-anywhere Zodiac landing craft and there is a highly knowledgeable expedition staff aboard.

 El Calafate / Ushuaia / Embark

-After breakfast, fly to Ushuaia where we embark for our Chilean Fjords tour.
-Enjoy a welcome cocktail reception with the Captain and crew before setting out for Tierra del Fuego and Southern Patagonia.
+After breakfast, fly to Ushuaia where we embark for our Patagonia cruise.
+After a welcome cocktail reception with the Captain and crew, our ship sets out for Tierra del Fuego and Southern Patagonia.
 (B,D)

-Navigate through the Brecknock, Ocasión, Cockburn and Magdalena Channels to enter the spectacular De Agostini Sound, in the heart of Darwin Mountain Range.
-See glaciers descending the mountainside into the sea.
-This afternoon, Zodiacs take us to Águila Glacier.
+In the morning we will be sailing through Cockburn Channel to anchor in Chico Sound.
+Onboard Zodiac boats, we will explore Alakaluf Fjord and enjoy the view of Piloto and Nena Glaciers from the sea.
+The intense blue color of Piloto Glacier due to its compression and age draws attention.
+We will learn about the formation of glaciers and their influence on the abrupt geography of the Fuegian-Patagonian channels.
+In the afternoon we will enter the spectacular De Agostini Sound, in the heart of Darwin Mountain Range.
+In this area we can see glaciers descending from the mountainside all the way down to the sea.
+Zodiacs take us to Águila Glacier.
 During an easy hike around the base of the glacier, experience the beauty of Patagonia’s cold rainforest and see how the power of nature molded the area’s landscape.
 (B,L,D)

 Magdalena Island / Punta Arenas / En Route